 The first time I came here, the sky was clear and I had a stunning view.
 However, the second time, it was foggy and I couldn’t see the mountain at all – and I didn’t know this was the case until I’d paid and driven out to Stokksnes.
 You see, you can’t see the mountain from the café, and the people working there said they didn’t know whether there was a view that day or not.

-The main thing to do here is to appreciate the dramatic scenery and wander along the beach – the landscape that is the big draw here.
+The main thing to do here is to appreciate the dramatic scenery and wander along the beach – the landscape is the big draw here.
 There are some climbing routes on the mountain, and there were some people with surfboards when I visited, but you’d have to really know what you were doing to attempt that: the surf is fierce and the water incredibly cold!

-10. Eat well at Höfn
+10. Eat Well At Höfn

 There are not many towns in between the east fjords and Höfn, so it’s a good place to stop for food and/or a night.
 I found a budget guest house with a shared bathroom for a reasonable price here.